Zuehlke/machines-code-people/articles/cya.md

 There is a problem with the software you are building in production.
 In the meeting there is the CIO, your line manager, the technology line manager, the operation line manager, the central architect line manager and you.

-There is a problem with an open source library you have introduced one year ago in your software which is causing crashes of the software in production and the company is losing money because the users cannot work.
+There is a problem with an library you have introduced one year ago in your software which is causing crashes of the software in production and the company is losing money because the users cannot work.

-The managers want to know why you have chosen to use this library wo has given you the sign off to use this library.
+The managers want to know why you have chosen to use this library who has given you the sign off to use this library.
 There are now two possibilities:

 A)	You start like hmmmm, this was one year ago and hmmm, actually I don’t know, but this is not from interest now let me go and fix the problem….